apiad/auditorium/README.md

 * You can insert components in the slides that respond to user input, and execute a Python code in response.
 For example, you can generate an interactive graph that can be modified by moving sliders in a slideshow.
 * You can create beautiful animations with simple Python code, that automatically play on a slide, using visualization libraries or simple HTML markup.

-And all of this without writing a single line of
+And all of this without writing a single line of HTML or Javascript.

 ## Collaboration